nick-aschenbach/nick-aschenbach.github.io/source/_posts/2014-07-20-text-messaging-made-easy-with-twilio.markdown

 date: 2014-07-20 21:01:23 -0700
 comments: true
 categories: communication
+description: A quick integration with Twilio using Sinatra
+keywords: sms text messaging twilio sinatra
 ---
 A few months ago I was determined to find out how to send and receive SMS text messages programmatically.
 After some research, I found that [Twilio](https://www.twilio.com) has a range of communication tools for developers for SMS / MMS, voice, mobile and web.
 They take care of low level details which facilitates the process of focusing on the core app.
 Their [documentation](https://www.twilio.com/docs) is excellent and you can experiment with their tools for free.